Application Statuses Reference Guide

 Applicants in this status have created an account and selected your program as one they are interested in, but have not yet submitted the application to your program.
 Your In Progress applicant list is dynamic, meaning this applicant count will fluctuate as applicants select, de-select, and submit to programs.
 For example, an In Progress applicant may choose not to apply to your program and remove it from the application, which subsequently removes it from your In Progress applicant count.
 It's helpful to compare this to putting something in a shopping cart but then removing it because you decide not to purchase the item.

-The In Progress Applicants - How to Use Program Plans for Forecasting webinar (accessible from the Recorded Webinars page) discusses in more detail how to interpret and effectively manage In Progress applicants in WebAdMIT.
+The In Progress Applicants - How to Use Program Plans for Forecasting webinar, accessible in Liaison Academy, discusses in more detail how to interpret and effectively manage In Progress applicants in WebAdMIT.

 In Progress applicants may be able to select more than one program at an institution.
 For example, a SOPHAS applicant (Schools of Public Health) may apply to both a Biostatistics and an Epidemiology program at the same institution.
 If an applicant selects multiple programs, your Designation count in WebAdMIT may be higher than your applicant count.
 This is because the applicant is only one person, but that one person may be submitting their application to multiple programs.